 Your abdomen is a large section of your body that generally refers to the area below your ribs and above your pelvis.
 Since you have about a dozen different organs residing in your abdomen, the location of your abdominal pain is vital to finding a proper diagnosis.
-Don’t worry, you don’t have to be super specific; just giving a quadrant can be very helpful in narrowing down what is causing the pain.

 Pain in the Upper Abdomen